Building Campaign launches the future at a new Faculty of Law

-Read the full article on the Faculty Blog.
+Read the full commentary on the Financial Post website.

 There is no justice without access to justice: Chief Justice Beverley McLachlin